wilyarti/simple-dns-adblock/README.md

 ### Running the web front end
 To run the web front end:
-># su -u nobody -c "hypnotoad rtstats.pl
+> su -u nobody -c "hypnotoad rtstats.pl"

 This will run the server as the user nobody.
 If you want allow connections from the internet use Nginx as a proxy server.